Top 10 tips to keep coloured hair healthy

 Long-lasting hair color depends on well-conditioned hair, and we can’t stress this enough.
 At times you can skip on the shampoo and jump straight to the conditioning.
-This will add shine and soften to your hair and also keep your colored hair healthy.
+This will add shine and soften your hair as well as keep your coloured hair healthy.

 3. Pick the shampoo that will suit dyed hair best:

 There are various types of shampoo available in every grocery store, and each one has very different functions.
 While some help against hair fall, some are protective shampoos; that is, they help keep dyed hair healthy and keep the color from fading soon.
-You must pick the right shampoo that will keep the wonderful hair color from fading besides adding shine, smoothness, and softness to your hair.
+You must pick the right shampoo that will keep the excellent hair color from fading besides adding shine, smoothness, and softness to your hair.
 It would be best to choose an SLS-free shampoo.

 4. Long-lasting hair colour depends on well-conditioned hair:

 We have already stressed the importance of hair conditioning often.
 The reason is, that your hair dye weakens your hair, and this makes the color fade.
 You must thus use conditioners containing healthy oils, conditioning polymers and butter, and other moisturizing agents to help form a protective layer over your dyed hair and keep it from fading.

 5. Heat protection is a must:

 Heating tools, if used frequently, damage hair even if it is not dyed or highlighted.
-If used often on colored hair, it would be hard to keep your colored hair healthy.
+If used often on coloured hair, it would be hard to keep your colored hair healthy.
 So, whenever you use heating tools on your hair, you must apply heat protectant spray so that your dye doesn’t fade and your hair also remains protected.

 6. Apply hair masks: